 November 14-18, 2020

 The AMIA Annual Symposium is a cumulation of more than 40 years of sharing pioneering research and insights in biomedical informatics.
-Semedy will be joining the event for the sixth time in a row for its first virtual edition.
-The program boasts an exciting agenda of professionals from diverse background committed to transforming health through informatics.
+Semedy joined the event for the sixth time in a row for its first virtual edition.
+The program boasted an exciting agenda of professionals from diverse background committed to transforming patient care through informatics solutions.

 Clinical & Research Metadata

 Our on-site experts are always. happy to engage with any questions about biomedical and health informatics knowledge sharing, knowledge flows and our digital solution.
 Here's who attended AMIA2020.

 AMIA would not be complete without a schedule full of exciting events curated especially for the biomedical informatics field.
 Browse the events where Semedy featured as front and center.